wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-dotnet-backend-web-and-mobile-client.md

 	ms.date="09/15/2015"
 	wacn.date=""/>

-# Create an app with a mobile and web client in Azure Websites
+# Create an app with a mobile and web client in Azure

 [AZURE.INCLUDE [app-service-mobile-dotnet-backend-web-and-mobile](../includes/app-service-mobile-dotnet-backend-web-and-mobile.md)]